AWS Route53 DNS management

-Redis Enterprise Software (RS) requires DNS to be properly configured to achieve high-availability (HA) and fail-over regardless of where it is installed.
-Here we discuss doing this with AWS’s Route53 service for DNS resolution.
+Redis Enterprise Software requires DNS to be properly configured to achieve high availability and fail-over regardless of where it is installed.

 You need to have a domain name registered.
 Then, either you need to have Amazon’s Route53 as the primary/master nameserver (NS) for this domain or for a delegated zone under this domain.
 Finally, you need to have the zone (either the whole domain or a sub-zone) defined in AWS Route53.